KCAU-DATA-SCIENCE-CLUB/DATA-SCIENCE-CLUB-LAB-1/README.md

-## DATA-SCIENCE-CLUB-LAB-1
+## Our first data science project
-* Our first data science project
+* The idea was to help us familiarize ourselves with basic data exploration